mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 Principles and broad patterns simply don't age as much as (most) languages and pretty much anything that is only implementation-oriented.
 It's safe to say that DDD and its patterns have survived many changes in technology without losing its relevance—though absolutely there are other approaches to DDD popping up.

-The bigger issue with DDD and related terms are that with popularity and the acronym going into more widespread use, we start to have a less cohesive understanding of the term.
+The bigger issue with DDD and related terms is that with popularity and the acronym going into more widespread use, we start to have a less cohesive understanding of the term.
 This is not unique to DDD in any way!
 The sentiment is echoed very well by `aryehof` on Reddit's thread "[Is Domain Driven Design still the recommended approach for enterprise applications or has any newer approach superseded it?](https://www.reddit.com/r/java/comments/n0kukj/is_domain_driven_design_still_the_recommended/)":

 > **Well what is in the original DDD book is not what tends to be written about or used in practice**.
 The book is about how to successfully and repeatedly implement plumbing to support a complex problem domain object model.
 It advocates that standard plumbing so you can _concentrate_ on object modeling the problem domain.
 >